Cartan Subalgebras for Quantum Symmetric Pair Coideals: A Family of Examples: Type AIII/AIV

 for all $j=1, \dots, r$. \end{theorem} \begin{proof} If $n$ is odd, then $H_r = B_r = H_r'$ which is clearly in the right hand side of (\ref{calHeqn}).
 If $n$ is even, then by (\ref{HDEFN}) of Section \ref{section:nequals2}, we see that $H_r$ is in the right hand side of (\ref{calHeqn}).

 Now consider $j<r$.
-Recall that the construction of the quantum Cartan element $H_j$ is from $H_j'$ in Theorem \ref{theorem:main} is based on Proposition \ref{proposition:liftbeta} which in turn uses Proposition \ref{proposition:BUiso}.
+Recall that the construction of the quantum Cartan element $H_j$ in Theorem \ref{theorem:main} is based on Proposition \ref{proposition:liftbeta} which in turn uses Proposition \ref{proposition:BUiso}.
 In the notation of Proposition \ref{proposition:BUiso}, $H_j =\tilde b$ where $H_j' = b$.
 Thus, we can write

 where each $a_I\in \mathcal{T}_{\theta}$.
 Moreover, by the discussion at the end of Section \ref{section:decomp_proj} and Lemma \ref{lemma:decomp}, we see that $H_j$, $H_j'$, $H_j - H_j'$ are all elements in the set